-This course will focus on the immune system, enabling students to understand both the immune response to infectious agents and the nature of autoimmune diseases.
-The skills component will focus on the knowledge and skills necessary to qualify students as pharmacist immunizers upon graduation.
+This lab will focus on the knowledge and skills necessary to qualify students as pharmacist immunizers upon graduation.
 Requires CPR certification.
 Students must qualify for intern licensure at end of first year to begin performing/documenting supervised vaccinations toward State Board CE requirements.
-16-week course.
 Syllabus available.